 Oil analysis reports and understanding how the data analyst uses report data to provide actionable maintenance recommendations is fundamental to a program’s success.

 Good oil analysis reports and a well-run oil analysis program are important, because they are deeply integrated within a company’s overall maintenance program.
 Program managers must establish a strong platform for measuring, documenting and communicating to upper management the contribution oil analysis makes to profitability.
-A thorough understanding the oil analysis report is the first step in this process.
+A thorough understanding of the oil analysis report is the first step in this process.

 The data analysts’ interpretation and evaluation of oil analysis test results typically separates the overall component and fluid condition – as relative to the severity of contamination and wear – into four main classifications – Normal, Monitor, Abnormal or Critical.
 These sample severity assessments are relative and are assigned using both trend analysis and condemning limits.
 This information is detailed in the oil analysis reports.